Norman Pollack

 Norman Pollack (May 29, 1933 – June 11, 2017) was an American historian.
-He was an emeritus professor of history at Michigan State University, where he taught for most of his career.
+He was a professor of history at Michigan State University, where he taught for most of his career.
 After his retirement, Pollack was a prolific essayist whose writing was informed by his scholarship in the fields of populism and social theory, but were often focused on a structural analysis of capitalism and fascism.
 His books included, The Populist Mind (1967), The Populist Response to Industrial America (1962), The Just Polity: Populism, Law, and Human Welfare (1987), and The Humane Economy: Populism, Capitalism, and Democracy (1990), Capitalism, Hegemony and Violence in the Age of Drones (2018).

 Life and work

 Early years

 Norman Pollack was born on May 29, 1933.

 He grew up in a Jewish family, and identified as Jewish.
 He earned a PhD from Harvard University in 1961.
 Pollack was honoured with a Guggenheim Fellowship in 1968.

 Teaching, activism, and writing

 Pollack had a long history of engaging in civil rights and anti-war activities over the decades, that began when, at 15 years of age, he campaigned for Henry Wallace and his Progressive Party in 1948.
 Later, he campaigned for Adlai Stevenson in the 1950s, and in the 1960s he supported Martin Luther King Jr.

 Pollack was an important intellectual voice during the late 60s, and contributed to the theoretical grounding of the New Left through his writings on American populism.
 After receiving his doctorate in American Civilization from Harvard University, he taught at Yale and Wayne State University before going to Michigan State where he taught from 1968 until his retirement in 1998.

 After his retirement from teaching, Pollack wrote essays on contemporary political matters.
 He would often frame these issues within the perspective of his own scholarship, which included the history of civil disobedience, socio-political alienation, and the sociology of fascism.
 Most of these essays, published between 2012 and 2017, originally appeared in CounterPunch.
-These later writings also displayed his activist and radical spirit, as he searched out and documented the various characteristics of what he believed was America's descent into a new form of a neoliberal fascist state.

 At the time of his death in 2017, Pollack was preparing a book for publication titled Capitalism, Hegemony and Violence in the Age of Drones.